johnmarkschofield/schof.org/content/poetry/another-west-reading-review.md

 performance.
 I definitely wasn't feeling the reality of the words I was reading.

-The accoustics were good enough that I don't think I needed the microphone -- but I kind of regret not using it, since it was a good mic in a good room with a professional at the sound board.
+The acoustics were good enough that I don't think I needed the microphone -- but I kind of regret not using it, since it was a good mic in a good room with a professional at the sound board.
 Still, I need to get much better with a mic before I'll feel as comfortable as I do just